 Prepping for the Consultation

 Knowledge is power, and school-aged kiddos are usually eager to know the facts.
 Talk with your child about what will occur during the application appointment.
-Explain length of treatment and the fun aspects, like wearing elastic o-rings in their school colors and using a special toothbrush to clean between the wires and teeth.
+Explain the length of treatment and the fun aspects, like wearing elastic o-rings in their school colors and using a special toothbrush to clean between the wires and teeth.
 Most children are also happy to learn that they might miss a few hours of school to attend checkups with Dr. Markham.
-Take your child to the supermarket to stock up on braces-friendly foods, then clear out popcorn, caramel, and other sticky foods from your pantries together.
+Take your child to the supermarket to stock up on braces-friendly foods, then clear out the popcorn, caramel, and other sticky foods from your pantries together.

 Keeping Spirits High

 Braces may be worn for up to two years at a time, though treatment plans vary.
 Some children need phase two orthodontics, meaning they’ll wear braces again during the early teen years.
 To help your kiddo remember to practice good oral hygiene habits, let him select his own toothpaste and mouthwash.
 Using a brushing chart, posted in the bathroom or on the refrigerator, can also help with compliance.
 One way to boost positivity is to implement an incentive system.
 Non-food prizes, like movie tickets, trips to a favorite pool or park, and cash for toys are best.

 Be sure that your child understands he should tell you when he notices a loose bracket, poking wire, or lodged food in his teeth or braces.
 Your support and help in these situations are important.
 Our team will teach you and your child how to use dental wax, an interdental toothbrush, and how to floss around brackets and wires.
 We cannot overemphasize the importance of maintaining a clean mouth while wearing braces.